Hammer Projects: Janiva Ellis

 Hammer Projects: Janiva Ellis is organized by Aram Moshayedi, Robert Soros Senior Curator, with Nicholas Barlow, curatorial assistant.

 Janiva Ellis (b.
 1987, Oakland) lives and works in New York City.
 Recent solo exhibitions include Rats, Institute of Contemporary Art, Miami (2021) and Tip Drill, 47 Canal, New York (2019).
-She has participated in group exhibitions, such as the Whitney Biennial, New York (2019), and the New Museum Triennial, New York (2018), as well as a two-person exhibition with Donald Rodney at Arcadia Missa, London (2022).
+She has participated in group exhibitions, such as the Whitney Biennial, New York (2019), and the 2018 Triennial: Songs for Sabotage, New Museum, New York (2018), as well as a two-person exhibition with Donald Rodney at Arcadia Missa, London (2022).
 In 2018, Ellis was the recipient of the Rema Hort Mann Foundation Emerging Artist Grant and the Stanley Hollander Award.

 Janiva Ellis’s The Angels (2022) is a contemporary history painting at a scale reminiscent of the panorama—that nineteenth-century phenomenon that was a prequel to cinema and the recent technologies of virtual reality and augmented reality.
 These immersive visualities prioritize the viewer’s position in the experience.
 But Ellis’s painting, in contrast, reveals itself with great reluctance, unsettling its relationship with the world of the museum it occupies.
 It offers no ideal vantage point from which to stand and no perspectival marker that might carry us through the illusory window of representation.
 It refutes rather than affirms our centrality as viewers.